shrutikaren/Parkinon_and_Gut_Microbiome_Interface/README.md

 - 3111: Research all the possible file formats for the human gut microbiome
 - 3112: Display a loading button until the process is completed for the user
 - 3323: Create the logic for inputting the .fastq files

+This is the potential wireframe to support the UI design of the application: